Movable field gonio-spectrometer "ManTIS Observatory"

 The instrument was designed to be manufactured of simple and low cost materials and for easy use with robust mechanics and resistance against moisture and cold conditions.

-A German patent 102011117713.6 was applied for.
-Several exemplars of prototypes have been manufactured and were successfully used under harsh conditions.
+A German patent DE102011117713B4 was granted.
+Applications are pending in US and CA. Several exemplars of prototypes have been manufactured and were successfully used under harsh conditions.

 Marcel Buchhorn, Alfred Wegener Institute, Telegrafenberg A43, 14473 Potsdam; email@example.com; Tel: ++49(0)331-288-2218 or the Technology Transfer Office (see below)